Yasinj05/task-manager-api/readme.md

 # Task Manager Application

-This is a simple task manager application built using Node.js, Express.js, MongoDB, and Mongoooooose.
+This is a simple task manager application built using Node.js, Express.js, MongoDB, and Mongoose.

 ## Overview

 The Task Manager Application allows users to manage their tasks.
 Users can perform CRUD (Create, Read, Update, Delete) operations on tasks.
 Each task consists of a name, author, description, and optional date.

-## How to Run the Projecttt
+## How to Run the Project

 ### Prerequisites